aiman-al-masoud/StudyBuddy/README.md

 # Study Buddy

+**Available soon on the Play Store!**

-A chatbot designed to bring some fun to your study sessions.
+## A chatbot designed to bring some fun to your study sessions.

 <div style="flex-direction: row;">